 - Bridal Creeper has been used as an ornamental plant and the foliage as a major constituent in floral arrangements (bridal bouquets) for over 100 years.

 - As a Prohibited Weed, it is illegal to move Bridal Creeper from one place to another in the state.

-- Because it is not yet widely naturalised in Tasmania, prompt action to remove it whenever it is noticed is the best way to protect our valuable conservation areas and bushland reserves.
+- Because it is not yet widely naturalised in Tasmania, prompt and early action to remove it whenever it is noticed is the best way to protect our valuable conservation areas and bushland reserves.

-- Grubbing and burning (all year).
-Bridal creeper is very tricky to control.
+- Bridal Creeper is very tricky to control.
 Improper practices may actually help spread the plant.
 Contact D.P.I.W.E. for specific information in controlling bridal creeper.